LSEG-API-Samples/Example.EMARFACPP.Tool.RSSLTraceViewer/README.md

 ![MainPage](/images/mainpagebullet.png)

 There are 4 bullet from above images
-1. Starter using the application user has to click __Load Trace file__ button to load XML file contains RSSL Trace log.
+1. Start using the application, user has to click __Load Trace file__ button to load XML file contains RSSL Trace log.
 2. Bullet 2 is text box for display path to xml file after user click __Load Trace file__ button.
-3. Bullet 3 is the area of DataGrid control using for display data like order of XML fragment from the file, time stamp, RDM Domain and Stream ID from the RSSL tracing log.
+3. Bullet 3 is the area of DataGrid control for display XML fragment order by sequence of xml inside autual XML Tracing log.
+The DataGrid also display time stamp, RDM Domain, Stream ID including GUID of the MRN.
-4. Bullet 4 is the area of Tree View which was designed to shows data for each XML fragment.
+4. Bullet 4 is the area of Tree View for display decoded value inside the XML fragment.

 ### Usages

-Client just click __Load Trace file__ button as described in previous section and the applicaiton will process the XML file and decoded the data in create internal data strcuture to bind the data to DataGrid.
+Client just click __Load Trace file__ button to load XML file as described in previous section and then the applicaiton will process the XML data and create internal data strcuture to keep XML Fragment list and then bind the data to DataGrid.

 ![Load XML Trace file](/images/mainpage5.PNG)